luarakelly/student-restaurants-explorer/README.md

 - 🗺️ Explore restaurants on an interactive map
 - 🔍 Filter restaurants by city, provider, and more
 - ℹ️ View detailed restaurant information
+- 📍 Automatically detect and highlight the nearest restaurant

 ### 🔐 For Registered Users

-- ⭐ Save favorite restaurants
+- ⭐ Save favorite restaurant
-- 👤 Manage personal profile and preferences
+- 👤 Manage personal profile
 - 🖼️ Upload and update profile picture
-- 🧭 Get routes to restaurants via map navigation
-- 📍 Automatically detect and highlight the nearest restaurant

 ---